 And it's not that organizations have different objectives than they did a few months ago: They're going to be evaluated on different criteria, which will require new models, Sowell said.

-One of the challenges is lack of relevant data.
-While the Spanish flu's impact is more like COVID-19 than recent pandemics, there is little data available about the 1918 pandemic.
+One of the challenges is a lack of relevant data.
+While the Spanish flu's impact is more similar to COVID-19 than recent pandemics, there is little data available about the 1918 pandemic.
 While past financial crises may help inform current economic models, the 2001 dot-com crash and 2008 financial crisis stemmed from entirely different circumstances.

 "Even though this economic crisis is different from the previous one, there are certain [lessons] we can take forward," said Anand Rao, global artificial intelligence lead at PwC.
 "We all know about the U curve, the J curve, the V curve and the W curve -- all of those different sort of economic scenarios people started working.
 Even though you don't know which curve you're on, you can look at 'How do I get prepared for the different types.'"